-Trial to test prevention of Alzheimer's has begunSeptember 18th, 2013 in Alzheimer's disease & dementia /
+Trial to test prevention of Alzheimer's has begunSeptember 18, 2013 in Medicine & Health / Alzheimer's disease & dementia

 More than a century ago, Alois Alzheimer, a Bavarian physician, first identified the neurodegenerative brain condition that came to be known as Alzheimer's disease.
 Finding ways to diagnose and treat this disease has frustrated scientists and clinicians ever since.